 I have made several shortish trips in Thailand in June 2003 (4 nights), January 2004 (1 week), September 2004 (a week in the south), September 2006 (a weekend in Khao Yai National Park), November 2007 (for a weekend in Hui Kha Kaeng and Mae Wong), August 2008 (four nights at Hala Bala) and October 2010 (three nights at Hala Bala).
 I returned in July 2017 for 10 days or so checking out some new areas.
+In October 2023 I spent a few days looking for bats in Kaeng Krachan and Khao Yai National Parks.
 While Thailand might not up there with the likes of Borneo in the S.E Asian mammal watching stakes, there is a decent network of national parks (though many are very crowded), with some nice mammals to see and with help it can be very rewarding.
 The food is spectacular and the Thai people are great, unless you want to watch wildlife: staying quiet for more than 10 seconds is not a national strength.

 Hala Bala National Park